JarukitMan/tush/README.md

 len x is () len (x)
 ```
 With the lack of error handling (until structs and enums are added), error messages are simply printed and the expression is aborted.\
-Changes made are not reverted.
+Changes made are not reverted.\
+Currently, all values are passed as copies in operations.
+This may lead to more memory usage,\
+but I already said it would be slow and heavy, so I'm not bothering to change it.
 ___

 ### Future planned features.